Powerdynamo brings new ignition & light

 The ignition current has to pass both sides.
 If components there are bad, those negative values double, ignition gets weaker.
 If one side fails, both will fail.

-Please do not get fooled by good optics of spark plug sockets, many a socket has a corroded resistor coil inside, even if never used.
+Please do not get fooled by good optics of spark plug sockets, many a socket has a corroded resistor inside, even if never used.
 Check resistance with ohm meter, preferably on a hot socket (resistance increases in hot condition).
 Never use sockets with more than 5000 ohms, better 1000.

 Most problems customers report, have been found to be due to bad high tension circuits (ht wires, sockets, sparkplugs).
 This is even more true with the twin outlet coils.
 (Small side remark: most of the remaining problems are due to bad earth connections.)